EducationalTestingService/factor_analyzer/README.md

 ## Contributing

 Contributions to FactorAnalyzer are very welcome.
-Please contact jbiggs@ets.org.
+Please file an issue on GitHub, or contact jbiggs@ets.org if you would like to contribute.

 ## Installation